SL(2N,C) Yang-Mills Theories: Direct Internal Forces and Emerging Gravity: Abstract

-A four-dimensional gauge--gravity unification based on the local \(SL(2N,\mathbb C)\) symmetry is developed in a universal Yang--Mills type setting.
-The accompanying tetrads are promoted to dynamical fields whose invertibility condition is interpreted as a nonlinear sigma-model type length constraint.
-This triggers tetrad condensation and spontaneously breaks \(SL(2N,\mathbb C)\) down to $\mathrm{SL}(2,\mathbb{C})\times \mathrm{SU}(N)$, effectively filtering out unobserved non-compact directions.
-A special ghost-free curvature-squared Lagrangian provides a consistent quadratic sector for all gauge fields involved, while an Einstein–Cartan linear curvature term is shown to arise radiatively from fermion loops.
-The matter sector clearly points to a deeper elementarity of \(SL(2N,\mathbb C)\) spinors, which can be identified with preon constituents whose bound states form the observed quarks and leptons.
-Anomaly matching between preons and composites singles out \(SL(16,\mathbb C)\), accommodating precisely three composite quark-lepton families.
-The theory links noncompact unification, induced gravity, and fermion family structure in a single framework.
+A four-dimensional gauge-gravity unification based on local $SL(2N,C)$ symmetry is developed in a universal Yang--Mills-type setting, which, however, appears dynamically consistent only in the symmetry-broken phase.
+In the exact symmetry limit the theory may only be formulated in a premetric framework, where the accompanying tetrad multiplets, though promoted to dynamical fields, do not yet satisfy the conventional invertibility conditions.
+An ordinary Einstein--Cartan spacetime geometry emerges only in the broken post-soldering phase, in which the $SL(2N,C)$ tetrad multiplets are treated as constrained dynamical fields selecting a neutral internal symmetry branch.
+This realizes the breaking $SL(2N,C)\to SL(2,C)\times SU(N)$, thereby lifting all noncompact internal directions, while the surviving neutral tetrad is, as usual, associated with the gravitational field.
+A special ghost-free curvature-squared Lagrangian provides a consistent quadratic sector for the spin connection, propagating only admissible connection modes: the massless $SU(N)$ vector fields together with massive axial-vector and pseudoscalar multiplets.
+The Einstein--Cartan linear curvature term is argued to arise radiatively from fermion loops, thereby relating the gravitational scale to the same $SL(2N,C)$-covariant matter sector that defines the unified gauge coupling.
+Finally, the matter sector points to a deeper elementarity of $SL(2N,C)$ spinors, identified with preon constituents whose bound states form the observed quarks and leptons.
+Anomaly matching between preons and composites singles out $N=8$.
+The chain $SL(16,C)\to SL(2,C)\times SU(8)$ then naturally yields three composite quark--lepton families, while filtering out extraneous heavy states.